pantheon-systems/edge-integrations-wordpress-sdk/README.md

 ## Setup

-### Installing into a project with Integrated Composer.
+### Install with Composer

-Adding Edge Integrations support to your Integrated Composer project is simple and is the recommended means of adding the Edge Integrations WordPress SDK.
+Adding Edge Integrations support to your Composer-based project is simple and is the recommended means of adding the Edge Integrations WordPress SDK.

 #### Requiring the Composer package